Installation

 Loading extensions

 You can also load runtime extensions to an open database.
 First you need compile your extension to the correct architecture.
-Each extension has different build process, specially nowadays as developers are starting to use Rust to write sqlite extensions, so how to compile each extension is left as an exercise to the reader.
+Each extension has different build process.